neatonk/reason-webp-sw-test/README.md

 ## Roadmap

-- Implement a minimal service worker (in js) which intercepts image requests, calls a no-op function, and responds with the result.
+- Implement a P.O.C. service worker (in js) which intercepts image requests and responds with a WebP image where supported.
-- Translate the minimal service worker impl. to reason OR define a simple interface which can be used more easily used from reason code.
+- Translate the P.O.C service worker impl. to reason.
-- Replace the no-op function with a reason function which responds with a WebP image where supported.
 - Download and cache a full-sized WebP image, resize according to the requested, and respond with the result.
 - Partially download and cache the full-sized WebP image, resize and respond.